BrandonToushan/Deep-Learning/README.md

-# Deep-Learning
+# Deep Learning
-More sophisticated projects working with NLP, CV and various other deep learning applications
+More sophisticated projects working with Computer Vision, Natural Language Processing and various other deep learning applications

 Example: